pearlchen/getting-started-guides/connectivity/wifi/connect.md

 ## Connect to a Wi-Fi network

 Shell into your Intel® Edison and run the `configure_edison --wifi` command.
-Choose a Wi-Fi network to connect to and input any login credentials for that network.
+Choose a Wi-Fi network to connect to, then input any login credentials for that network.

 1. Establish a serial connection to the Intel® Edison.

   _Don't know how?
 Refer to [Shell Access](/shell_access/)._

-2. Use the "configure_edison" command with the "--wifi" flag to start the wifi configuration process.
+2. Use the `configure_edison` command with the `--wifi` flag to start the wifi configuration process.

   ```
   configure_edison --wifi